aryankumar2811/aryankumar2811/README.md

 # 👋 Hi, I'm Aryan Kumar

+📌 **Note:**
+Some repositories have been migrated from my alternative account, which may affect the accuracy of commit histories.
+I'm currently working on it!

 🎓 **Education:**
 - **University of Alberta**, Edmonton, AB
   - *B.Sc in Computer Science*, Minor in Statistics